Page Content

 Group facilitation and patient cases

 During the spring of the academic year, PGY-1 pharmacy residents conduct group team-based learning using a patient case presentation.
-A pharmacy resident prepares and delivers a patient case while facilitating group discussion amongst pharmacy resident peers, Mayo Clinic Alix School of Medicine medical students and APPE students.
+A pharmacy resident prepares and delivers a patient case while facilitating group discussion among Mayo Clinic Alix School of Medicine medical students.
 Small interdisciplinary teams work together to develop a comprehensive pharmacotherapy plan, including selection of appropriate medications, dosing, monitoring parameters for safety/ efficacy, and expected outcomes.

 Teaching philosophy, portfolio, and certificate